 Newport Beach Pier

-It was again substantially remodelled in 1922, but it was destroyed by a hurricane in 1939.
+The pier was remodelled in 1922, but was destroyed by a hurricane in 1939.

 The current pier was reconstructed in 1940.

 A fifteen-minute drive south along the coast road takes you to Huntington Beach Pier.